homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-This tells woopack where to place the generated bundle on each environment.
+This tells projext where to place the generated bundle on each environment.
 You can also use the `[target-name]` placeholder on the paths.

 #### `runOnDevelopment`
 > Default value: `false`

-This tells woopack that when the target is builded (bundled/copied) on a development environment, it should execute it.
+This tells projext that when the target is builded (bundled/copied) on a development environment, it should execute it.

-When the target needs to be bundled, it will relay on the build engined to do it, otherwise, woopack will use its custom implementation of [`nodemon`](https://yarnpkg.com/en/package/nodemon) for watching and, if needed, transpile your target code.
+When the target needs to be bundled, it will relay on the build engined to do it, otherwise, projext will use its custom implementation of [`nodemon`](https://yarnpkg.com/en/package/nodemon) for watching and, if needed, transpile your target code.

 #### `babel`
 > Default value: